 BUSINESS PRACTICES GUIDELINES TOPICS:

-Our Business Practices Guidelines illustrate how the values and principles outlined in the Colgate-Palmolive Code of Conduct apply to particular business situations.
-Our guidelines detail not only Colgate-Palmolive policies but also our Company’s compliance with specific laws, regulations and practices.
+Our Business Practices Guidelines illustrate how the values and principles outlined in ourCode of Conduct apply to particular business situations.
+Our guidelines detail not only our policies, but also our compliance with specific laws, regulations and practices.

-For more information on all of the above, visit Colgate’s Ethics & Compliance Guidelines.
+To read more on the topics addressed by our Business Practices Guidelines, visit Colgate’s Ethics & Compliance Guidelines.